syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/04.block-storage/docs.en.md

 Please refer to our multi-attach volume tutorial.
 It explains [how to use multi-attach volumes with the cluster file system ocfs2](../../02.Tutorials/10.cinder-multiattach/docs.en.md).

 !!
 WARNING: This mode of operation requires special cluster file systems like ocfs2 or gfs2.
 Otherwise it can lead to the loss of data and/or file system and data corruption.

+!!
+This storage type will be end-of-life in our Region `fes` on 2025-06-15.
+Due to negligible use we haven't decided on a general alternative yet.
+I you rely on this feature in this region, please contact the [Support at support@syseleven.de](../../06.Support/default.en.md).

 ### ceph